excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### #️⃣ Grid and Stats

-From early on people were asking for more precision in their hand drawn diagrams.
-We complied by adding the [grid support](https://github.com/excalidraw/excalidraw/pull/1788) implemented by [dai-chi](https://github.com/dai-shi) and—inspired by _YouTube's stats for nerds_—our own version of [stats](https://github.com/excalidraw/excalidraw/pull/2453) implemented by [lipis](https://github.com/lipis).
-Both features could be found under the context menu from the canvas.
+From early on, people were asking for more precision in their hand drawn diagrams.
+We complied by adding the [grid support](https://github.com/excalidraw/excalidraw/pull/1788) implemented by [dai-shi](https://github.com/dai-shi), and—inspired by _YouTube's stats for nerds_—our own version of [stats](https://github.com/excalidraw/excalidraw/pull/2453) implemented by [lipis](https://github.com/lipis).
+Both features could be found under the context menu by right-clicking on the canvas.

 ### 💾 File system integration and file handling